-Physical Therapy for Trapezius Strain
+Physical Therapy for Trapezius Muscle Strain

 What Causes Trapezius Strain?

 The trapezius muscle plays a vital role in controlling many movements of your arm and shoulder.
 These muscles are heavily used to throw something or even move your head and neck.
 Unfortunately, you can develop a trapezius strain when the tendon overstretches or tears.
 Usually, trapezius strains occur due to overuse or repetitive tasks like carrying a heavy bag for many hours.
-Sports injuries, work, and auto accidents can also cause a trapezius strain.
+Sports injuries, work, and auto accidents can also cause a trapezius muscle.

-Trapezius muscle pain varies from mild to severe depending on the severity of the injury.
+Trapezius muscle pain varies from mild to severe, depending on the severity of the injury.
 It is classified into grade I, grade II, and grade III.
 Grade I strain is mild, and only a few fibers are overstretched or torn.

-On the other hand, grade II strain is moderate and more fibers are stretched and torn.
+On the other hand, grade II strain is moderate, and more fibers are stretched and torn.
 Grade III trapezius muscle strain is more severe and can result in loss of muscle function.

 Common symptoms of trapezius strains include: